-Why do so many people have magnesium deficiency?
+Why are so many people deficient in magnesium?

 There are four main reasons:

-What are the main signs of magnesium deficiency?
+What are the main signs of a magnesium deficiency?

 Sporadic spasms, cramps, and “charlie horses” in your legs and other places in your body might seem random, but they aren’t.
 They are happening for a reason, and they are typically one of the most common signs of a magnesium deficiency.

-GABA is a calming, restful neurotransmitter, and magnesium is needed for GABA receptors in the brain to function optimally.
-But reducing magnesium deficiency can be helpful as a natural muscle relaxant as well and help with preventing muscle cramping and anxious mind during sleeping time.
+GABA is the calming, restful neurotransmitter, and magnesium is needed for GABA receptors in the brain to function optimally.
+But magnesium can be helpful as a natural muscle relaxant as well and help with preventing muscle cramping and anxious mind during sleeping time.

 Magnesium is the quintessential “chill pill.”
 Magnesium calms down the excitatory NMDA receptor of nerve cells.
 Without healthy magnesium levels, other substances have access to activating NMDA receptors and can lead to increasing depression and anxiety.

 Millions of us suffer from debilitating headaches and migraines.
-An estimated 50 percent of those suffering migraines have a magnesium deficiency!
+An estimated 50 percent of those suffering migraines are magnesium deficient!
 Research has found the 60 percent of people with chronic migraines have genetic changes that decreases their body’s ability to metabolize magnesium, which would normally relax blood vessels in the brain.
 There are many contributors to chronic headaches and migraines, but magnesium may be one factor heavily involved that is quite easy to remedy.

 A sad statistic is every 43 seconds someone has a heart attack.
 Luckily, magnesium is showing to be a powerful piece to the heart health puzzle.
 An American Journal of Cardiology study found that a lower level of magnesium intake increased the risk of coronary heart disease by 50 to 80 percent!